DaveSkender/Stock.Indicators/docs/_indicators/Adl.md

 ### Historical quotes requirements

-You must have at least two historical quotes; however, since this is a trendline, more is recommended.
+You must have at least two historical quotes to cover the warmup periods; however, since this is a trendline, more is recommended.

 `quotes` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide]({{site.baseurl}}/guide/#historical-quotes) for more information.